Table of Contents

 Revisions

-Different versions of the board exist, built on various chipsets: desktop H81 and server-grade C222 and C612.
-While functionality remains identical across all versions, they may have incompatible firmware.
+Different versions of the board exist, built on various chipsets: desktop H81 and server‑grade C222 and C612.
+While functionality remains similar across versions, their firmware may be mutually incompatible.

 BIOS Capabilities

-The stock BIOS runs on American Megatrends code and offers nothing particularly special.
-All typical Chinese implementation issues are present, with the main limitation being the lack of RAM timing controls.
-Fortunately, the X99-P4 is compatible with BIOS from other Chinese boards that provide access to at least basic timing settings.
+The stock BIOS is based on American Megatrends code and is unremarkable.
+The typical constraints apply, with the main limitation being the lack of RAM timing controls.
+Fortunately, the X99‑P4 is compatible with firmware from certain other Chinese boards that expose at least basic timing settings.

 Simple BIOS Flashing Guide (Windows)